-To date, Seven Bank has not been involved in significant litigation.
-In addition, with a focus on preventative measures, the Bank is working to minimize litigation risk in consultation with attorneys who specialize in this area.
+Seven Bank focuses on preventative measures and minimizes litigation risks in consultation with specialists including attorneys.
 However, there is no guarantee that the Bank will not be subject to litigation or disputes that could affect its results and financial position in the future, resulting from legal issues, such as legal violations or inadequate contractual agreements.